Democratic Progressive Party: History

-The DPP's roots were in the "Dangwai" – or "Extra-KMT" – movement, which formed in opposition to the Kuomintang's one-party authoritarian rule under the "party-state" system during martial law.
+The DPP's roots were in the Tangwai movement, which formed in opposition to the Kuomintang's one-party authoritarian rule under the "party-state" system during martial law.
 This movement culminated in the formation of the DPP as an alternative, but still illegal, party on 28 September 1986 by eighteen organizing members at Grand Hotel Taipei, with a total of 132 people joining the party in attendance.
 The new party members contested the 1986 election as "nonpartisan" candidates since competing parties would remain illegal until the following year.
 These early members of the party, like the tangwai, drew heavily from the ranks of family members and defense lawyers of political prisoners, as well as intellectuals and artists who had spent time abroad.
 These individuals were strongly committed to political change toward democracy and freedom of speech, press, assembly, and association.

 The tangwai were not a unified political unit and consisted of factions which carried over into the early DPP.
-At its founding the DPP consisted of three factions: the Kang group (a moderate faction led by Kang Ning-hsiang), New Tide faction (consisting of intellectuals and social activists led by Wu Nai-ren and Chiou I-jen), and the Progress Faction (led by Lin Cheng-chieh, a waishengren opposed to independence).
+At its founding the DPP consisted of three factions: the Kang group, a moderate faction led by Kang Ning-hsiang, New Tide faction, consisting of intellectuals and social activists led by Wu Nai-ren and Chiou I-jen, and the Progress Faction led by Lin Cheng-chieh, a waishengren opposed to independence.
 Moderates would later coalesce around the Formosa faction, founded by those arrested during the Formosa Incident after their release from prison.
 In the early days of the party, the Formosa faction focused on winning elections by wielding the star power of its leaders, while New Tide would focus on ideological mobilization and developing grassroots support for social movements.
 As a result, the Formosa faction would become more moderate, often bending to public opinion, while New Tide would become more ideologically cohesive.
 By 1988 the Formosa Faction would dominate high-level positions within the party.